-On November 12, 2019, the Company completed a private placement (the "Private Placement"), pursuant to which it issued and sold 1,380,344 shares of the Company's common stock at a price of \$14.50 per share, for net proceeds of \$18.4 million after deducting underwriting discounts and commissions and offering costs.
+On November 12, 2019, the Company completed a private placement (the "Private Placement"), pursuant to which it issued and sold 1,380,344 shares of the Company's common stock at a price of \$14.50 per share, for net proceeds of \$18.4 million after deducting placement agent discounts and commissions and offering costs.

 On January 28, 2020, the Company completed its secondary public offering (the "Secondary Public Offering"), pursuant to which it issued and sold 2,741,489 shares of common stock at a public offering price of \$45.50 per share, with an additional 411,223 shares sold pursuant to the underwriters' full exercise of their option to purchase additional shares.
-The aggregate net proceeds received by the Company from the offering, net of underwriting discounts and commissions and estimated offering expenses, were \$134.8 million.
+The aggregate net proceeds received by the Company from the offering, after deducting underwriting discounts and commissions and offering costs, were \$134.1 million.